ikaranmali/mqtt_in_python/README.md

 - sub.py
 - sub_conf.json

+Description of files

--data.json - Put required data in json format in data.json and pub.py sends that file as a msg-payload max size limit upto(255 mb)
+- data.json - Put required data in json format in data.json and pub.py sends that file as a msg-payload max size limit upto(255 mb)
--pub_conf - publisher configuration such as broker address, port and topic -sub_conf - subscriber configuration such as broker address, port and topic
+- pub_conf - publisher configuration such as broker address, port and topic
+- sub_conf - subscriber configuration such as broker address, port and topic

 Usage
 - python pub.py --conf \path\of\pub_conf.json --data \path\of\data.json